 Tillandsias, often referred to as air plants, do not require soil to grow, meaning they are perfect for a variety of environments.
 Keep them in your shower window—where you can easily spray them with water on occasion—or hang your air plants from a geranium and they will thrive for a long time.
 Have 3 shipped to your house for under $20 on Amazon.

 With its well-known capabilities of purifying the air, Devil’s Ivy beautiful and practical addition to a bathroom.
 They are extremely versatile and require no special care; Pothos tolerate low light, but grow well in all types, and prefer moist soil.
 Because it can grow quite rapidly, hanging it from a shelf or ceiling allow the vines to rail down and grow naturally.
 It is also called Devil’s vine or Devil’s ivy because it is almost impossible to kill and it stays green even when exposed to limited lighting.
 As one of the easiest plants to grow, Devil’s Ivy is a hardy, carefree houseplant that is relatively laidback.
 The plant can reach about four inches in length indoors, which can be a great decoration for bathrooms with windowsills.
 This is also a great place for your Devil’s Ivy because it needs sunlight.
 Note: Devil’s Ivy is toxic, so keep out of reach of children and pets.
 We have one hanging in our home and it is so pretty and bright!

-Also known as a ZZ plant, the Eternity Plant can survive in low-light conditions and is a type of succulent—meaning it requires little to no maintenance.
+The Zamioculcas zamiifolia also known as a ZZ plant or Eternity Plant can survive in low-light conditions and is a type of succulent—meaning it requires little to no maintenance.
 This plant should only be watered every one or two weeks and because of its hardiness, it is also nearly impossible to kill.
 Ours used to be in our sunroom, but since moving it to our bathroom it has grown like crazy!